-As adults, there’s a bevy of skills we take for granted; ones that seem innate and are carried out without a second thought.
-However, everything from tying shoes, brushing teeth — and yes, telling time on an analog clock — is learned through hard work and perseverance growing up.
+As adults, we take for granted various skills, some of which seem innate and are carried out without a second thought.
+However, everything from tying shoes to brushing teeth — and yes, telling time on an analog clock — is learned through hard work and perseverance growing up.
 You may seldom think of the mental reasoning required to tell time on a traditional clock, but it can bubble to the surface after you have children.

 Teaching kids how to tell the time correctly on an analog clock is by no means an easy process.
 As mobile and digital technology proliferate, more young children will see digital clocks daily, further complicating the task of teaching how to tell time the old-fashioned way.
 However, hands-on play, games, visual support, practical exercises, and lots of practice can go a long way in teaching kids to tell time.